Skip to Content

 Creamy Garlic Shrimp Pasta

-A traditional Lasagne needs lasagne sheets, ground meat (beef or pork), tomato sauce, bechamel sauce, garlic, onion, Parmesan cheese, mozzarella cheese, olive oil, and seasonings like salt and pepper.
+A traditional Lasagna needs lasagna sheets, ground meat (beef or pork), tomato sauce, béchamel sauce, garlic, onion, Parmesan cheese, mozzarella cheese, olive oil, and seasonings like salt and pepper.

 lasagne